 Website: Baan Saladan market

 No evening spent on Ko Lanta would be complete without taking in one of the breathtaking fire shows that can be seen on beachfronts up and down the island.
 Watch the sunset away in the distance and retire to one of the many beach bars and soon enough you will be able to spot the glow of fire along the shore.
-A typical example will see between 2 and 5 young Thais with fire sticks, throwing them high into the night sky before catching them on their return towards the sand, often behind their back, between their legs, or with their arms outstretched above their faces.
+A typical example will see between 2 and 5 young Thais with fire sticks, throwing them high into the night sky before catching them, often behind their back, between their legs, or with their arms outstretched above their faces.
 One particular show I took in saw an electrifying tightrope performance in which the performer juggled with fire sticks whilst walking a rope suspended above the gathered crowd.

 Address: Beachfront bars all over Ko lanta

 A collection of caves and tunnels found in the centre of the island of Lanta Yai, Khao Mai Kaew Cave will leave you in awe of the power of nature and a little sweaty.
 The hot air inside the cave can be stifling for those not used to being literally inside the earth.
 You will find an underground lake in one of the caves as well as a whole host of wildlife including bats, snakes, and spiders.
 Visitors will need to dress appropriately for the caves as it takes around 2 hours to complete in humid conditions and will involve a lot of climbing, walking over naturally formed rocky terrain, and some crawling through very tight spaces at times.
 The visit also requires a short trek through the jungle to arrive at the cave’s entrance.